mozerpol/NotesFromLearning/q_and_a/README.md

 - Microcontrollers are typically programmed using high-level languages like C or C++.
 Microcontrollers are commonly used in applications that require low-power consumption and small-scale computing.

+2. What is the difference between a combinational and sequential circuit?
+Give examples of each.